 The communal, any workplace areas and the external envelope of the building are subject to the Regulatory Reform (Fire Safety) Order 2005 as confirmed by the Fire Safety Act 2021.

 The enforcing authority is West Midlands Fire Service.

-The Low-Rise Blocks detailed within this Type 1 Fire Risk Assessment covers 4 low-rise blocks consisting of three storeys (inclusive of the ground floor), the block has six flats on the ground floor and six maisonettes on the first floor in each block.
-The blocks were constructed in approx. 1946.
+This Type 1 Fire Risk Assessment covers 5 low-rise blocks consisting of three storeys (inclusive of the ground floor), constructed in approx. 1962.